 Is Morocco safe for international tourists?
-Is it an ideal place to take a vacation or business travel?
-Well, this comprehensive guide offers all the answers you seek about this African country.
+Is it an ideal place to take a vacation or conduct business travel?
+Well, this comprehensive guide offers all the answers you seek about this unique North African country.

 Morocco is one of the most visited countries in Africa and the world at large.
-In fact, it is referred to as the ‘gateway to Africa’ for a reason.
-From its unforgettable sights, warm culture, and rich diversity, Morocco boasts of many tourist attractions than you can imagine.
+From its unforgettable sights, warm local culture, and rich diversity, Morocco boasts a lot more tourist attractions than you can imagine.

-Morocco has a beautiful blend of African, Islamic, and French influences, something that has played a major role in shaping the country.
-However, despite all these positive things, there have always been concerns about how safe Morocco is for tourists, and especially those coming from America and other western countries.
+Morocco is a beautiful blend of African, Islamic, and French influences that have played a primary role in shaping the country.
+However, despite all these positive things, there have always been concerns about how safe Morocco is for tourists, especially those coming from America and other western countries.